overviewer/Minecraft-Overviewer/design/designdoc.rst

 ===============
 ..
 This section shows how each block is pre-rendered

 The first step is rendering the blocks from the textures.
-Each block is built and cached in global variables of the :mod:`textures` module.
+Each block is "built" from its textures into an image of a cube and cached in global variables of the :mod:`textures` module.

-Textures come in the size 16 by 16 [#f1]_.
-In order to render a cube out of this, I apply an `affine transformation`_ to the texture in order to skew it to the right shape.
+Textures come in the size 16 by 16 (higher resolution textures are resized and the process remains the same).
+In order to render a cube out of this, an `affine transformation`_ is applied to the texture in order to transform it to the top, left, and right faces of the cube.

 .. image:: texturecubing.png
     :alt: A texture gets rendered into a cube

-.. [#f1]
-    Textures can come in other sizes and are re-sized so this section applies just the same.

 .. _affine transformation: http://en.wikipedia.org/wiki/Affine_transformation

-The result is an image of a cube that is 24 by 24 pixels large.
+The result is an image of a cube that is 24 by 24 pixels in size.
 This particular size for the cubes was chosen for an important reason: 24 is divisible by 2 and by 4.
 This makes placement much easier.
-E.g. in order to draw two cubes that are next to each other in the world, one are drawn exactly 12 pixels over and 6 pixels down from the other.
-These kind of placement decisions all happen on exact pixel boundaries.
+E.g. in order to draw two cubes that are next to each other in the world, one is drawn exactly 12 pixels over and 6 pixels down from the other.
+All placements of the cubes happen on exact pixel boundaries and no further resolution is lost beyond the initial transformations.

 The transformation happens in two stages.
 First, the texture is transformed for the top of the cube.
 Then the texture is transformed for the left side of the